zhliOvO/zhliOvO.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Zhuoheng Li, and I am currently a senior student at the University of Michigan, Ann Arbor.
+I am Zhuoheng Li, a Ph.D. student at Penn State University in the College of Information Sciences and Technology.

-I am pursuing a dual degree program through the Shanghai Jiao Tong University and the University of Michigan Joint Institute.
-Upon graduation, I will hold a Bachelor of Electrical and Computer Engineering from SJTU and a Bachelor of Science in Computer Science with a Minor in Mathematics from Umich.
+Previously, I completed a dual degree program through the University of Michigan and Shanghai Jiao Tong University Joint Institute.
+I hold a Bachelor of Science in Computer Science with a Minor in Mathematics from the University of Michigan, Ann Arbor, and a Bachelor of Electrical and Computer Engineering from SJTU.

 I have conducted several researches under the guidance of Professors [Zhenhui Li](https://jessielzh.com), [Guanjie Zheng](https://jhc.sjtu.edu.cn/~gjzheng/), [Yi Shi](https://yishi.sjtu.edu.cn), [Zhuoran Song](https://songzhuoran.github.io), and [Justin Kasper](https://clasp.engin.umich.edu/people/kasper-justin-c/).

-My research interests encompass AI for Science, Data Mining, and Large Language Models.
+My current research interests lie in Large Language Models (LLMs) and Extended Reality (XR), with a focus on their intersection with security and spatial temporal applications.

 # 📝 Papers